seanthegeek/yaramail/_sources/collecting_samples.md.txt

 # Collecting email samples

-In order to be properly analyzed, email samples must be stored or sent with the foll content intact, including any headers.
+In order to be properly analyzed, email samples must be stored or sent with the full content intact, including any headers.
 The process of obtaining raw/original depends on the email service or client being used.

 ## AOL webmail